twgjr/personal_agent/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - pip package manager

 ### Installation

 1. Clone the repo.
 It is currently private, so you will need to be added as a collaborator.
-2. Install the required packages.
+2. Install the required packages using the setup.py file.

 ## Usage